 Accurate.
 On Time.
 Experienced.

 My name is Zachary R. Townsend.
 I go by "Zach."
-I am a freelance French to English translator of thirteen books (nine cookbooks) and counting.
-I am also a copyeditor, proofreader, and recipe tester.
+I am a freelance French to English translator of fifteen books (eleven cookbooks) and counting.
+I am also a proofreader, recipe tester, and ingredient conversion expert.
 In short, I'm all about the nitty-gritty of your manuscript—and I love it!
 I help food editors perfect their manuscripts and gain peace of mind by meeting their goals.